How to Bake Bread Easily: Recipe and Tips

 - When your bread has risen nicely it’s time to bake it.
 Bake at 230°c/450°F/210° fan oven/Gas Mark 8 for 30 minutes until the bread is nicely browned as in the photograph.

 - Try to wait for a few minutes before tearing into it, but if you can’t manage that, know that you’re not alone!

 Step-By-Step PhotosClick thumbnail to view full-size

 As a kid, I had a book in which two cats baked bread that kept on rising when it went into the oven.
 It burst the oven door, flowed through the kitchen and out into the garden.

 I can tell you with all honesty that has never happened to me—but then I’ve never let my cats bake bread.

 I’ve made brown bread, French bread (with unbleached white flour), and I’ve made rolls and bagels.
 And I’ve thrown none of it away.

-My husband and his bread machine have made – um – bread, because bread machines aren’t actually all that versatile, and you certainly couldn’t fit a French loaf into one.
+My husband and his bread machine have made bread, but because bread machines aren’t actually all that versatile, and you certainly couldn’t fit a French loaf into one.
 We’ve thrown probably about a third of the machine-made bread away because it hasn’t risen properly.
-I have no idea if this is representative of the population as a whole, and I imagine the bakers in Tesco and Wal-Mart probably don’t knead their dough by hand, but in our family at least baking by hand wins hands down.
+I have no idea if this is representative of the population as a whole, and I imagine the bakers in Tesco and Wal-Mart probably don’t knead their dough by hand, but in our family, at least baking by hand wins hands down.

-While it is true that bread needs about 10–15 minutes of kneading, most f the time involved in bread making it is sitting quietly in a corner, leaving you time to read a book!
-With modern fast acting yeast you only need to leave it to rise once.
+While it is true that bread needs about 10–15 minutes of kneading, most of the time involved in bread making it is sitting quietly in a corner, leaving you time to read a book!
+With modern fast acting yeast, you only need to leave it to rise once.

 And kneading does not mean pummelling as most people imagine.
 Watch the video below to see how to do it.